ORLANDO (adapted from the original by Virginia Woolf)

 THE QUEEN:

 Ah, romance, folly, poetry, youth!
 I think you would make a fine poet, Orlando.
-And I have always wanted a gentleman just your age.
-How would you like to come to Court, Orlando?
+And I have

 ORLANDO: